Glossary / Coinsurance

 Protecting yourself from coinsurance penalties:

-Critical reminder: Property values increase over time due to inflation and improvements—your coverage must keep pace.
+Property values increase over time due to inflation and improvements — your coverage must keep pace, or the gap between what you carry and what's required will grow every year.